-After allowing for reserves and operational expenses, all earnings from a credit union return to its members in the form of higher dividend rates on savings and lower interest rates on loans.
-A credit union also may reinvest its earnings in developing additional products and services.
-Because credit unions are not-for-profit, they generally offer higher rates for deposits and charge lower rates on loans than for-profit financial institutions.
+After allowing for reserves and operational expenses, all earnings from TruMark Financial return to members in the form of higher dividend rates on savings and lower interest rates on loans.
+The credit union also may reinvest its earnings in developing additional products and services.
+Because TruMark Financial is not-for-profit, the credit union generally offers higher rates for deposits and charge lower rates on loans than for-profit financial institutions.

 TruMark Financial’s number one priority is the financial well-being of its members.
 TruMark Financial provides a full range of quality and convenient financial services while preserving the safety and soundness of your funds.